laczkol/RADOrgMiner/README.md

   If you use these tools within our pipeline, please do not forget to credit the authors of the above-mentioned softwares by citing them.

+  After cloning the repository, dependencies can be installed using the `conda` package manager by creating an environment specified in the `yaml` file found in the RADOrgMiner directory.

 ## Details and example

 The help menu of RADOrgMiner.sh contains all the parameters necessary to set to run the pipeline.
 It can be invoked by just typing `RADOrgMiner.sh` in the terminal without specifying any parameters.